opconWizard/opcon-docs/docs/operations/status-change-commands.md

         R/3 and CRM, SAP BW, UNIX, and z/OS platforms.
-  - **Restart on Hold**: Places the selected job(s) automatically in an On Hold state on restart. -   **Mark Finished OK**: Changes the selected job(s) to a [Finished OK]{.skd-job-statuses} status regardless of the job\'s current status.
+  - **Restart on Hold**: Places the selected job(s) automatically in an On Hold state on restart. -   **Mark Finished OK**: Changes the selected job(s) to a [Finished OK]{.skd-job-statuses} status regardless of the job's current status.
 All events are processed as if the job(s) had [Finished     OK]{.skd-job-statuses} without intervention.
 If a job is [Marked
     Finished OK]{.skd-job-statuses} before it starts, both the start and finish time saved in history equal the time the job is marked.
-- **Mark Failed**: Changes the selected job(s) to a [Failed]{.skd-job-statuses} status regardless of the job\'s current     status.
+- **Mark Failed**: Changes the selected job(s) to a [Failed]{.skd-job-statuses} status regardless of the job's current     status.
 All events are processed as if the job(s) had failed without intervention.
 If a job is [Marked Failed]{.skd-job-statuses} before     it starts, both the start and finish time saved in history equal the time the job is marked.
 - **Under Review**: Places the selected job(s) in an [Under     Review]{.skd-job-statuses} status that reflects that the job is